-Employees absent from work for any unapproved sick or not previously arranged/approved sick leave on the day before, of, or after a holiday will be required to provide written documentation from your doctor.
+Employees absent from work for any unapproved sick or not previously arranged/approved sick leave on the shift/day before, of, or after a holiday will be required to provide written documentation from your doctor.
 If written documentation from a doctor is not received, the leave time will be either vacation or leave without pay.
+Not previously authorized absences will result in disciplinary action, and the employee's available paid leave allotment shall be charged accordingly.
+Uniformed or non-uniformed employees who are denied requested vacation time and instead call in sick on the requested day will be subject to discipline, unless he or she complies with the City's sick leave policy.

-If you are absent because of illness for three (3) or more successive days, you will be required to submit written documentation from your doctor.
+If you are absent because of illness for three (3) or more successive days, you will be required to submit written documentation from your health care provider.
 If you are absent five (5) or more days because of illness, you may be required to provide written documentation from a doctor that you are able to resume normal work duties before you are allowed to return to work.
 Your adherence to the attendance expectations and call-in procedures will be considered when evaluating requests for promotions, transfers, leaves of absence, and approved time off, as well as scheduling layoffs, etc.